 Pour the cherry syrup into a glass jar or container.
 The cherry syrup can be stored in the fridge for a month.

 Cherry Margaritas are REALLY Delicious so give them a try!

 - 1 cup fresh cherries (pitted and cut in half)

 - 1 cup sugar

 - Bring cherries, water, and sugar to a boil,

 - Simmer for 2 minutes giving the cherries a chance to soften and the flavor to release.

-- Strain syrup in a find strainer pressing the cherries though leaving just the skin on the cherries to discard.
+- Strain syrup in a fine strainer pressing the cherries though leaving just the skin on the cherries to discard.

-- Place in a glass/plastic jar and store in refrigerator for 4 weeks.
+- Place in a glass/plastic jar and store in the refrigerator for 4 weeks.

 Cherry syrup is really delicious on ice cream, frozen yogurt or greek yogurt with fruit for breakfast….I’ve had all three and still can’t seem to decide which one I like better.

 One of my favorite recipes to use this homemade cherry syrup is Cherry Italian Cream Soda.
 Let’s just say I’ve I’ve definitely made my fair share of them and I’m hooked on them!
 So be sure to check out that post, you won’t want to miss it.

 * I was not compensated to write this post, I just like sharing products I love.